giorgianb/multi-stanza/README.md

 ## Issues and Usage Q&A

 To ask questions, report issues or request features 🤔, please use the [GitHub Issue Tracker](https://github.com/giorgianb/multi-stanza/issues).
+Multi-Stanza is still in active development.
+Please give feedback on what sort of parsing results you are hoping to get out of multi-stanza so that our multi-stanza can address the challenges of parsing real-world data!
 Before creating a new issue, please make sure to search for existing issues that may solve your problem, or visit the [Frequently Asked Questions (FAQ) page](https://stanfordnlp.github.io/stanza/faq.html) on our website.

 ## Installation